kzjkzj666/CompKE/README.md

 # CompKE
-This is the repository for our paper *COMPKE: Complex Question Answering under Knowledge Editing*.
+This is the repository for our paper [COMPKE: Complex Question Answering under Knowledge Editing](https://arxiv.org/pdf/2506.00829)